pythonnet/pythonnet.github.io/README.md

 ## Importing Modules

-Python for .NET allows CLR namespaces to be treated essentially as Python packages.
+Python.NET allows CLR namespaces to be treated essentially as Python packages.

 ```python